ErinaTheDummy/SwordToShield/CoreRules.md

 | 1          | You begin to harbor an intense greed and hatred for generosity                 |
 | 2-4        | Detrorphius possesses you at random, granting the GM control of your character |
 +------------+--------------------------------------------------------------------------------+

-* do not that this is not a real or balanced magic item, and it is not intended to be given to players, it is simply an example
 ```